siberianfox/tinygwiki/Sending-Data-to-TinyG-using-RX-Packet-Mode.md

 - Status reports `{sr:...}`, exception reports `{er:...}` and single character commands `!, %, ~, ^x` do not affect the packet slot count.

 - Blank lines are not processed and don't take up a packet slot.
-  - A blank line is defined as 0 or more whitespace characters terminate with a CR or an LF (or both).
+  - A blank line is defined as zero or more whitespace characters terminated with a CR or an LF (or both).
   - This means that if lines are terminated with both CR and LF, the actual line is processed, but the trailing LF (or CR) is ignored.
 This therefore only takes a single packet slot.
   - It also means that if the host sends a CR or LF by itself and expects that to be counted as a packet slot then the hosts slot counter will probably be off.